 This is one of the government’s education policies.
 It’s based on findings that show that, as a group, children who have been eligible for free school meals at any point in time have consistently lower educational attainment than those who have never been eligible for FSM.

 At Sharp Lane Primary, 29% of our children are in receipt of Pupil Premium funding, we want to diminish the difference so all children achieve and prosper, regardless of eligibility for FSM.

-The Pupil Premium champion at Sharp Lane Primary is Mr Garden, he is available at school if you need to speak to him on 0113 378 3060.
+The Pupil Premium champion at Sharp Lane Primary is Mrs Harrison, she is available at school if you need to speak to her on 0113 378 3060.